cory-g/Portfolio-Projects/02-Data-Cleaning-in-R/README.md

 Cory Gargan
 2022-12-08

-# Cleaning a Raw Dataset for further use
+# Cleaning a Raw Dataset for further Analysis

 #### I took this raw dataset containing Nashville housing data and made it clean and usable.
 I made responses consistent, columns more search & sort friendly, and populated any missing property addresses.